On varieties with Ulrich twisted conormal bundles: Curves

 We now describe the curves in \cite[Examples, p.~88]{be}.
 Let $h \in \Z$ such that $h \ge 1$, let $c_2=h(3h+2)$ and let $t=3h+1$ (resp. $h \ge 0, c_2=3h^2+4h+1$ and $t=3h+2$).
 Then in loc. cit, there are examples of smooth curves $X \subset \P^3$ with $N_X^*(e+3)$ Ulrich, $d=t^2+c_2$ and $g=(t-2)d+1$.
 We have $e=\frac{2g-2}{d}=2t-4$, hence $N_X^*(k)$ is Ulrich with $k=e+3=2t-1$.
 In the first case, $t=3h+1$, we have $h=\frac{k-1}{6}, k \equiv 1 ({\rm mod} \ 6)$ and $d =\frac{1}{3}(k^2+2k)$.
 In the second case, $t=3h+2$, we have $h=\frac{k-3}{6}, k \equiv 3 ({\rm mod} \ 6)$ and again $d =\frac{1}{3}(k^2+2k)$.
 In particular they have unbounded $k$. \end{example}

 The examples above are all subcanonical curves.
-In order to construct non-subcanonical ones, we will proceed below by degeneration.
-We will apply a simple version, in higher rank, of some results in \cite{hh}.
+In order to construct non-subcanonical ones, we will proceed below by degeneration applying the techniques of interpolation as in \cite{aly, lv}.
+For the reader's convenience, we recall some definitions and notation about elementary modifications of vector bundles (see \cite{aly, lv}).